 For information about how to configure a read replica, see Creating read replicas.

 Read replicas are Cloud SQL instances that replicate from a Cloud SQL primary instance.
 Read replicas are read-only.
 You cannot write to them.
-You use a replica to offload read requests anc analytics traffic from the primary.
+You can use a replica to offload read requests and analytics traffic from the primary instance.

 For information about how to configure a read replica, see Creating Read Replicas.

 Before you can create a read replica of a Cloud SQL instance, the instance must meet the following requirements:

 - Binary logging must be enabled.
 Learn more.

 - At least one backup must have been created after binary logging was enabled.